sfdeloach/docker/README.md

 ```

 There is a drawback with this approach.
 The test results update as expected, however, the terminal
 is not attached and does not allow for an interactive experience.
+Consider which option may be best
+for your current testing objectives.